Skip to content

 Carbon Sequestration

-One of the key benefits of carbon in agriculture is its role in soil carbon sequestration.
-Soil carbon sequestration refers to the process of capturing and storing carbon from the atmosphere in agricultural soils.
+One key benefit of carbon in agriculture is its role in soil carbon sequestration.
+Soil carbon sequestration refers to capturing and storing carbon from the atmosphere in agricultural soils.
 This process helps mitigate global warming by reducing the concentration of greenhouse gases, such as carbon dioxide (CO2), in the atmosphere.
 Agricultural practices that promote soil carbon sequestration, such as regenerative agriculture and carbon farming practices, have gained attention in recent years due to their potential to mitigate climate change.

 Soil carbon sequestration has significant impacts on agricultural productivity.
 Carbon-rich soils are generally more fertile, providing essential nutrients for plant growth.
 Increased carbon levels enhance soil structure, leading to better water infiltration and retention, improved soil moisture management, and increased availability of nutrients to plants.
 These factors contribute to higher crop yields, improved farm productivity, and better long-term soil health.